Bar Conte

 No current deals

-Surry Hills packs one of Sydney's densest concentrations of bars and restaurants into a compact grid of terraces and converted pubs.
-We track 20 venues here, from negroni-devoted cocktail bars to heritage pubs with rooftop beer gardens.
+Surry Hills packs one of Sydney's densest concentrations of bars into a few walkable blocks, from heritage corner pubs to hidden speakeasies.
+We track 20 venues here, spanning everything from negroni specialists to dive bar karaoke joints.